 You may see a choice between a ported and sealed subwoofer.

-subwoofer, known as a bass reflex subwoofer, will have an open port to radiate
+A ported subwoofer, known as a bass reflex subwoofer, will have an open port to radiate the low frequencies.

 Due to their small size, they are ideal for the rear speakers as they don’t get in the way.
 They can fit discretely into your room without the need for removing bits of furniture to fit them all in!

 While they are often used as the rear speakers in a 5.1 or 7.1 system, they can also work as the front speakers too – left, center and right.